Update on scalar singlet dark matter: Conclusions

 Unfortunately, for most values of the mass $m_\S$, there is typically a rather large range of values of its coupling $\lhs$ to the Higgs for which direct detection would be possible, but not indirect detection.
 These include the regions where $S$ could help to induce a strong electroweak phase transition.
 The prospects for indirect detection would be dramatically improved if $S$ couples to some new charged particles, which has been suggested as a scenario for explaining hints of 130\,GeV dark matter annihilating into gamma rays at the Galactic Centre.
 This intriguing possibility too will be settled in the near future, both by improvements in direct detection sensitivity, and imminent observations by the HESS-II experiment \cite{Bergstrom:2012vd}.

-\acknowledgments{We thank Alex Geringer-Sameth for kindly providing his results from ref.\ \cite{GeringerSameth:2011iw} at arbitrary confidence levels, and Jan Conrad, Jenny Siegal-Gaskins and Martin White for helpful discussions on CTA.
+\acknowledgments{We thank Alex Geringer-Sameth for kindly providing his results from ref.\ \cite{GeringerSameth:2011iw} at arbitrary confidence levels, Jan Conrad, Jenny Siegal-Gaskins and Martin White for helpful discussions on CTA, and Ankit Beniwal for picking up an earlier numerical error in the calculation of $f_N$.
 J.C.\ is supported by the Natural Science and Engineering Research Council of Canada (NSERC), and thanks the University of Jyv\"askyl\"a Physics Department for its hospitality while this work was being completed.
 P.S.\ is supported by the Banting program, administered by NSERC.}